DPP v Peter Cullen: Background

-On the 21st September 2007, Peter Cullen was driving through Clonee Village in Dublin around 10:30 pm when Garda Sergeant Moyles noticed Mr.Cullen driving in an erratic fashion.
+On 21 September 2007, Peter Cullen was driving through Clonee Village in Dublin around 10:30 pm when Garda Sergeant Moyles noticed Mr.Cullen driving in an erratic fashion.
 He became suspicious that he was under the influence of alcohol and signalled for him to pull over.
 He requested that Mr.Cullen provide a breath sample under the Road Traffic Act 1994, as amended, which he did so without any objections.
 The test indicated that his blood alcohol level was above the legal limit.
 He was arrested on suspicion of drink driving, placed in handcuffs and brought to Blanchardstown Garda Station.
 After arriving at the Garda Station he then provided two more breath specimens.
 These specimens indicated 71 micrograms of alcohol per 100 millilitres of breath.

 When cross-examined, Sergeant Moyles admitted that Mr.Cullen had been obliging during the arrest and it was because of personal policy that he had decided to place the accused in handcuffs, rather than belief that it was necessary.
 This establishes how difficult it is to rely on gut instinct.
 It may be suggested that Sergeant Moyles was taking the usual precautions whilst arresting someone, in any given circumstance.
 However, the fact that Mr. Cullen was obliging during the arrest could mean that Mr. Cullen's constitutional rights have been breached which would have made his arrest unlawful.

 On appeal in the Circuit Court, the Judge was of the opinion that Sergeant Moyles had acted unlawfully in placing handcuffs on the defendant.
 His Honour Judge O'Sullivan stated a case for the opinion of the Supreme Court on two issues.
 He asked: